What you need to know about voting in this year’s elections:

 Whether it’s your first time voting or your fourth, we want to make sure you have the tools to register to vote and vote the way you choose — in-person, by mail, early or on Election Day.
 The North Carolina State Board of Elections has information about registering as a college student and now you can register to vote online through the North Carolina DMV.

 There’s no such thing as an “off year.”

-The last election was a presidential election and one for the books.
+The 2020 election was a presidential election and one for the books.
 However, there’s no “off year” when it comes to voting.
-In every odd year there are municipal elections where the student perspective and voice are needed.
+In every year there are either municipal, or primary elections where the student perspective and voice are needed.